Catherinen29/tictactoe/README.md

 ```

-### CSS

 The appearance of the project remained pretty basic for the first few days, showing only the title, game board and the scoreboard.
 Once the basic functionality was implemented, I was able to tackle the CSS, which I really enjoyed.

-One part of the CSS I am quite proud of is hovering over the re-set button and the color of the button and it’s inner element both change color.

 ## Challenges